bootphon/shennong/README.md

         python setup.py install

-* Tests the installation is working (this executes all the unit tests stored in the `test/` folder):
+* Test the installation is working (this executes all the unit tests stored in the `test/` folder):

         python setup.py test